-The drought-tolerant plants growing in the beds here are all from Mediterranean regions with similar summer-dry climates as Davis, including the Mediterranean, South Africa, Chile, and Australia.
-The beds demonstrate the diversity of plants that can grow in the Sacramento Valley and provide students with a variety of species to study.
+The drought-tolerant plants growing in these beds are all from Mediterranean regions with similar summer-dry climates as Davis, including the Mediterranean, South Africa, Chile and Australia.
+The beds demonstrate the diversity of plants that can grow in the Sacramento Valley and provide students and campus visitors with a variety of species to observe and study.